 Although the economy of Greece had improved in recent decades due to the industrial development and tourism, presently the country faces a large and severe economic crisis.
-The currency of Greece since January 2002 is euro, which replaced drachma.
+The currency of money in Greece since January 2002 is euro, which replaced drachma.
 The preparation for the Olympic Games of 2004 gave an impulse to the Greek economy.
 However, presently the country faces a severe debt crisis and has many challenges to face, such as the low rate of development and the large unemployment (25% in December 2012).

 The most important economic industries in Greece are tourism and merchant shipping.
 In fact, about 15 million international tourists visit Greece every year, which makes it the 7th most visited country in the EU and the 16th in the world.
 As for merchant shipping, Greece has the largest merchant marine in the world as it covers 16% of the world's total capacity.